Time-Varying Multi-Seasonal AR Models: Time-varying multi-seasonal AR processes

-The SAR($\v s, \v p$) process in \eqref{eq: stat_AR} is stable if all lag polynomials $\phi_j(L^{s_j})$ are such that $|\phi_j(z)|\neq 0$, for $|z| \leq 1$.
+The SAR$(p, \textbf{P})_\textbf{s}$ process in \eqref{eq: stat_AR} is stable if all lag polynomials $\phi(L)$ and $\Phi_j(L^{s_j})$ have all their zeros outside the unit circle, i.e., $|\phi(z)|\neq 0$ and $|\Phi_j(z)|\neq 0$, for $|z| \leq 1$.
 A stable process has many desirable properties, e.g. non-explosive forecast paths, existence of a spectral density, and well-behaved impulse response functions.
-A stable process is also stationary.
-The model in \eqref{eq: stat_AR} can also include polynomials that apply regular differencing $\phi_j(L) = 1- L$ or seasonal differencing $\phi_j(L^s_j) = 1- L^{s_j}$.
-Such unit root polynomials can always be added in our approach, and the given stability conditions for the remaining polynomial factors then guarantee stability for the differenced or seasonally differenced series.
-Since the stability restrictions imply the same set of restrictions on the $\phi$ parameters in each polynomial, we now restrict attention to the regular AR polynomial $\phi(L)=1 - \phi_1 L - \ldots - \phi_p L^p$, and drop all subscripts referring to the individual polynomial terms.
+A stable AR process is also stationary.
+The model in \eqref{eq: stat_AR} can be extended to include polynomials that apply regular differencing $\phi(L) = 1- L$ or seasonal differencing $\Phi_j(L^s_j) = 1- L^{s_j}$.
+Since the stability restrictions imply the same set of restrictions on the regular and seasonal AR parameters in each polynomial, we now restrict attention to the regular AR polynomial $\phi(L)=1 - \phi_1 L - \ldots - \phi_p L^p$.

-To enforce stability we use the reparametrisation in \citet{Barndorff-Nielsen1973} and \citet{monahan1984note} to map a set of unconstrained real-valued coefficients to the set of stable parameters, i.e. parameters that determine a stable process.
+To enforce stability we use the reparametrisation in \citet{Barndorff-Nielsen1973} and \citet{monahan1984note} to map a set of unconstrained real-valued coefficients to the set of stable parameters, i.e.~parameters that determine a stable process.
 Let $\mathbb{S}^p \subset \mathbb{R}^p$ denote the region in parameter space where the $\mathrm{AR}(p)$ process is stable.
 The reparameterization is defined as follows. \begin{definition}[stability parameterization] An $\operatorname{AR}(p)$ process can be restricted to be stable by a 1:1 and onto map

 of unrestricted parameters $\v\theta = (\theta_1,\ldots,\theta_p)^\top \in \mathbb{R}^p$ via the partial autocorrelations $\v r = (r_1,\ldots,r_p)^\top \in \bb (\minus 1,1)^p$ to the stable AR parameters $\boldsymbol{\phi}=(\phi_1,\ldots,\phi_p)^\top \in \mathbb{S}^p$.
 The mapping from $\v r$ to $\v\phi$ is given by setting $\phi_{1,1} = r_1$ followed by the recursion